capeprivacy/documentation/docs/understand/architecture/index.md

 Cape Privacy currently offers three components:

-* [Cape Coordinator](/cape-core/coordinator/).
-This provides policy management, and can integrate with Cape Privacy's libraries.
+* The Cape UI, from which you can set up data-science projects to collaborate on with other organizations.
+* The Python libary [pycape](/libraries/pycape/).
+With **pycape** you can interact with your Cape projects, view and update details of your project, and manipulate and upload your datasets to Cape.
 * [Cape Python](/libraries/cape-python/).
 The first Cape Privacy library to be released, providing Python-based data transformations for Pandas and Apache Spark (PySpark).
-* The [command line interface](/cape-core/cli/).
-A CLI to allow users to interact with Cape Coordinator.

 ## Roadmap